dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 nascent root of nucleation, unfurling a fountainhead of primordial moxie rapidly torrenting into the pair’s visible closure.
-For each nucleus, this dynamo galvanizes them into an adamant, inspiring perseverance in the lion-hearted and reinforcing efflorescent xylem.
+For each nucleus, this dynamo galvanizes them into an adamant, inspiring perseverance in the lion-hearted and reinforcing xylem by efflorescence.

-Magnetizing force realigns every atom with the empyreal nutation, striking each isolated enclosure with Promethean awe.
-Where solely the material realm was incontrovertible before, now the peaks of Elysium are cogently approaching, inspiring accession and accretion and asomatous Feldenkrais.
-Everywhere this tide of nectar brims over inspires celebration and reverence of some long-forgotten Pegasus, who must have borne seeds bearing fruit of the prima material required for universal metanoia.
+Magnetizing force realigns every atom with the empyreal nutation, striking each isolated enclosure with revelatory awe of Promethean proportions.
+Where solely the material realm was incontrovertible before, now the peaks of Elysium cogently approach, enheartening accession and accretion and asomatous Feldenkrais.
+Everywhere this tide of nectar brims over inspires chronotropic celebration and diastolic reverence of some long-forgotten Pegasus, who must have borne seeds bearing fruit of the prima material required for universal metanoia.
 An indomitable will empowers all cavalier towards triumph over the fearful, smattering apprehension of any inconversant who denies the spiritual revolution unfolding before them.
 The simultaneity of pandemic transmogrification seals it against any test of unequivocality.